Flag of South Vietnam

-The flag of South Vietnam was first introduced on 2 June 1948 as the official symbol of the French-associated Provisional Central Government of Vietnam, later served as the national flag of the State of Vietnam and the Republic of Vietnam from 1949 to 30 April 1975.
-The design consists of a yellow background with three red horizontal stripes through the middle.
-It is used to represent the "Vietnamese Heritage and Freedom Flag" by Overseas Vietnamese.
+The flag of South Vietnam was first introduced on 2 June 1948 as the official symbol of the French-associated Provisional Central Government of Vietnam, later served as the national flag of the State of Vietnam and the Republic of Vietnam (commonly known as South Vietnam) from 1949 up until the Fall of Saigon on 30 April 1975.
+The design consists of a yellow background with three red horizontal stripes through the middle, representing northern, central, and southern Vietnam.

-The flag consists of a yellow field and three horizontal red stripes, and can be explained as emblematic of the common blood running through northern, central, and southern Vietnam.

-Although South Vietnam (Republic of Vietnam) ceased to exist in 1975, the flag is still represented among private citizens in other countries by some Vietnamese emigrés, particularly in North America and Australia of refugee-descent as a major anti-communist symbolism.
-Since June 2002, several American governmental bodies adopted resolutions recognizing the former flag as "Vietnamese Heritage and Freedom Flag."
+Although the Republic of Vietnam ceased to exist in 1975, the flag is still represented by the Vietnamese diaspora as a major anti-communist symbol.
+The display of the South Vietnamese flag is banned in Vietnam.
+Since June 2002, several American governmental bodies adopted resolutions recognizing the former flag as the Vietnamese Heritage and Freedom Flag.